 - Blooming Branches

-Trader Joe’s offers most fillers for just $2.99!
+Trader Joe’s offers many fillers for under $5!

 - Variegated Pittosporum